This post may contain affiliate links. Read the full disclosure

 We took a horse and carriage ride.
 Totally worth it for the experience and for saving our legs!

 Even with a horse and carriage or shuttle bus transfer, you will still need to walk around 300 metres up a hill to reach the Neuschwanstein entrance.

 You can definitely visit the castles in reverse order instead if you prefer to start with the big walk and then finish closer to the village.

 The castle itself is set high on a hill with the most stunning natural bushland surrounds.
 We had quite a wait before our tour began so we had time to enjoy the views from just outside the castle entrance.
 All the snow-capped trees looked magical, all white and fluffy from afar.

-The only way you can view inside the castle is via guided tour, which takes less than an hour.
+The only way you can view inside of the castle is via guided tour, which takes less than an hour.
 Unfortunately, no photographs are allowed inside though.